To understand how the motion of the Foucault pendulum proves that the earth is rotating.

 - Define a pendulum.

-In this part of the lesson, students will explore the About Foucault Pendulums website, from the California Academy of Sciences, to learn how the scientist, Jean Foucault, was able to prove that the earth rotates by building and observing the motion of a pendulum.
+In this part of the lesson, students should use their student esheet to explore the About Foucault Pendulums website, from the California Academy of Sciences, to learn how the scientist, Jean Foucault, was able to prove that the earth rotates by building and observing the motion of a pendulum.

 Distribute the Foucault's Pendulum student sheet.
-Have students work together in pairs so they can help each other understand the facts and concepts in the online activity.
+Students should work together in pairs so they can help each other understand the facts and concepts in the online activity.

 As students read each 1-2 page section, they should answer the questions on the worksheet.
 After each section, lead a discussion, answering the questions on the worksheet and helping students process the ideas.
 Make sure students understand each section before continuing.